Max Kepler Player Props: Twins vs. White Sox

 Max Kepler At The Plate

-- Kepler is batting .231 with four doubles, three home runs and six walks.
+- Kepler has four doubles, three home runs and seven walks while hitting .232.

-- In seven games this year, Kepler has picked up an RBI, with more than one RBI once.

-- He has scored a run in seven games this season, with multiple runs three times.
+- He has scored in seven games this season (35.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.